-The tropical cyclones in India originate in Arabian sea in the west and Bay of Bengal in the east.
-Though most of the cyclones originate between 10°-15° north latitudes during the monsoon season, yet in case of the Bay of Bengal, cyclones mostly develop during the months of October and November.
-Here, they originate between 16°-2° N latitudes and to the west of 92° E. By July the place of origin of these storms shifts to around 18° N latitude and west of 90°E near the Sunderban Delta.
+The tropical cyclones in India also originate in Arabian sea and Bay of Bengal

+Though most of the cyclones originate between 10°-15° north latitudes during the monsoon season, Yet in case of the Bay of Bengal, cyclones mostly develop during the months of October and November.
+Here, they originate between 16°-2° N latitudes and to the west of 92° E. By July the place of origin of these storms shifts to around 18° N latitude and west of 90° E near the Sunderban Delta.